To build community through song

 The Voices Rising Leadership Team is a group of individuals (both singers and non-singers) who serve as the board for our 501c3 non-profit organization and who guide the direction of the chorus.
 Though there is no financial obligation to serve on the board, Leadership Team members are expected to serve one full year, from February to February, and meetings are held one evening per month in the Boston area.

-Our annual meeting in which we vote for the members of the new team will be held next Tuesday, February 17, at First Church Boston at 6:30 P.M.
-If you are interested in attending, joining, or learning more about how you can support the chorus and its Leadership Team, please email Anne Cherry, current president of Voices Rising's Leadership Team.
+If you are interested in attending, joining, or learning more about how you can support the chorus and its Leadership Team, please email Julia Keller, current president of Voices Rising's Leadership Team.